foerstj/minibits/snow-river/README.md

 ![pic](pic.jpg)

-Textures to use the generic river nodes with nodeset Snow 2.
+Textures to use the generic river nodes with nodesets Snow 2 and Ice Caves.

 src: foerstj / Wintermod